gaultier/blog/wait_process_timeout.md

 Tags: Unix, Signals, C, Linux, FreeBSD
 ---

 I often need to launch a program in the terminal in a retry loop.
 Maybe because it's flaky, or because it tries to contact a remote service that is not available.
-Think `ssh` on a machine that's booting up, or running end-to-end tests where the server is in a container that's starting up, for example in CI.
+A few scenarios:

+- ssh to a starting machine
+- `psql` to a (re)starting database
+- Ensuring that a network service started fine with netcat

 It's a common problem, so much so that there are two utilities that I usually reach for: